Toolbox; Course Methodologies & References

 Engaging with the city

-The city of Athens is a vast terrain for inspiration and action.
+The urban space is a vast terrain for inspiration and action.
 We will be introducing the compositional approach ‘Site-Specific Outdoor’ where the space constitutes the prima material of the work and the concept derives from an interactive dialogue with the site, allowing it to form its content, research and evolution.
 Engaging with the city and performance, we will expand our thinking bodies in the urban landscape and merge with the mundane and exciting everyday life.